tenzir/tenzir/web/docs/user-guides/transform-data-at-rest.md

 2. `compaction.space.step-size`: adjust how many compaction candidates should be processed before re-checking the size of the database directory

-### Transform data after exceeding a retention span
+## Transform data after exceeding a retention span

-Tenzir triggers temporal compaction according to a set of rules that define how to transform events after they reach a specfic age.
+A node triggers **temporal compaction** according to a set of rules that define how to transform events after they reach a specfic age.
 This declarative specification makes it easy to express fine-grained data retention policies, which is often needed for regulatory requirements and compliance.

-For each compaction cycle, Tenzir processes all rules and identifies what subset of the data has become subject to transformation.
+For each compaction cycle, the node processes all rules and identifies what subset of the data has become subject to transformation.
 To this end, each rule defines a *minimum* age, i.e., a lower bound that must be exceeded before the corresponding events undergo their configured pipeline.

-To configure temporal compaction, provide a list of compaction rules under the key `plugins.compaction.time` in the Tenzir configuration.
+To configure temporal compaction, provide a list of compaction rules under the key `plugins.compaction.time` in the configuration.
 A compaction rule defines the minimum age using key `after`, the pipeline to apply with the key `pipeline`, the scope in terms of schema using the key `types`, and a name to uniquely refer to the rule.
 Omitting the `types` key causes temporal compaction rules to be applied to all schemas.

-By default, a compaction rule consumes its input, i.e. it erases the original events from the database and replaces them with the transformed events.
+By default, a compaction rule consumes its input, i.e., it erases the original events from the database and replaces them with the transformed events.
 The `preserve-input` option can be specified on a temporal compaction rule to override this behavior and to keep the input partitions available.

 :::note
-Tenzir applies each rule only once per partition and stores the applied rule name within the partition meta data.
+A node applies each rule only once per partition and stores the applied rule name within the partition meta data.
 If you rename a rule in the configuration and reload a new compaction configuration, already compacted partitions will undergo another round of compaction.
 :::

-The pipelines referenced in the compaction configuration must be defined in the Tenzir configuration.
+The pipelines referenced in the compaction configuration must be defined in your configuration.

 ```yaml
 tenzir: